mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

-<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/09/13/day-237/">September 13, 2017</a></small></div>
-<p><strong>The Department of Justice is blocking the Senate judiciary committee from interviewing two FBI officials over the firing of James Comey</strong>.
-DOJ cited the appointment of Mueller and "related matters" as the reasoning behind their stonewalling of Senate investigators. (<a href="http://www.cnn.com/2017/09/13/politics/fbi-official-interview-request-denied-justice-department/index.html">CNN</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/09/12/day-236/">September 12, 2017</a></small></div>
 <p><strong>Earlier this summer, a handful of Trump lawyers believed Jared Kushner should step down due to legal complications arising from the Russia probe</strong>.
 After internal debate, the suggestion was ultimately dismissed as one of several efforts "focused on sabotaging" Kushner, who had several interactions with Russia during the 2016 campaign and transition. (<a href="https://www.wsj.com/articles/some-trump-lawyers-wanted-kushner-out-1505175772">Wall Street Journal</a> / <a href="https://www.washingtonpost.com/politics/trumps-legal-team-debated-whether-kushner-should-leave-white-house/2017/09/12/a3324764-9767-11e7-87fc-c3f7ee4035c9_story.html">Washington Post</a>)</p>